Highlights of spring 2021 Semester

-- In light of the continued increase of COVID-19 cases nationally, spring 2021 instruction will be provided primarily in online/remote modality.
-More than 80% of the instruction will be offered remotely.
+- In light of the continued increase of COVID-19 cases nationally, spring 2021 instruction is being provided primarily in online/remote modality.
+More than 80% of the instruction is offered remotely.

 - On-campus housing is open for the spring semester using a one-student-per-bedroom model.

-- Dining will reopen for the spring semester with social distancing modifications and more options for grab and go meals.
+- Dining is open for the spring semester with social distancing modifications and more options for grab and go meals.

 - Everyone in our community must adapt to the new normal of wearing face masks, use of good hand washing and disinfecting procedures, and adhering to social distancing requirements.